moo-the-cow/moo-rist-hosting-native/README.md

 └── StatsServer.exe
 ```

-Download the bad file into your `rist-selfhosting` folder and double click the `RIST_Selfhosting.bat`
+Download the bat file into your `rist-selfhosting` folder and double click the `RIST_Selfhosting.bat`

 #### Linux, linux_arm64, macos
 ```